JetBrains/teamcity-documentation/topics/creating-and-editing-build-configurations.md

 ## Creating Build Configuration from Template

-> When you create a template from scratch or extract it from an existing build configuration, this template is owned by the current project and is available only within this project (or its subprojects).
+> When you create a template from scratch or extract it from an existing build configuration, this template is available only for this project (and its subprojects).
 This means you cannot create new configurations in "&lt;Root project&gt;/ProjectA" using the "&lt;Root project&gt;/ProjectB/BuildConfTemplate" template.
 >
 {type="tip"}